LiaLey/Frogger-Game-in-Java/README.md

 - Naming Convention Changes

 Some naming conventions were changed to avoid confusion and disorientation.
 Eg. MyStage was renamed MyLevel to avoid confusion with the JavaFX Stage class.
-Animal class was renamed Player to avoid being confused with other animals' classes in the scene.
+Animal class was also renamed Player.

 - Scoring System